Living in France

 "Comfort depends on your definition.
 If you expect to have servants, forget it.
 My income as a retiree is less than $35k and my lifestyle is simple.
 I travel as a retiree getting discounts where they are available.
 Often times travel agents will my age and then give me the discount without questions," remarked one expat living in Pezenas, France.

 "France is generally considered to have a higher cost of living compared to the rest of Europe.
 Large cities - such as Paris, Nice, and Lyon - tend to have higher prices for accommodation, transportation, and dining compared to other parts of the country.
 The rent for a nice 1-bedroom apartment in France ranges from about 800 to 1,600 US Dollars (USD) per month, while a nice 2-bedroom apartment goes for 1,000 to 2,400 USD per month.
-On average, a dinner at a moderately priced restaurant can cost between 20 to 30 USD per person," commented one expat who moved to France.
+On average, a dinner at a moderately priced restaurant can cost between 20 to 30 USD per person," commented one expat living in France.

 What type of recreational facilities are in France?